-Investment Performance: The Committee received data showing, among other things, the Fund's total return on a net asset value ("NAV") and market price basis for the one-year and three-month periods ended December 31, 2023, as well as total return based on NAV since inception.
-The .
-Committee also received certain performance information as of March 31, 2024.
+Investment Performance: The Committee received data showing, among other things, the Fund's total return on a net asset value ("NAV") and market price basis for the ten-year, five-year, three-year, one-year and three-month periods ended December 31, 2023, as well as total return based on NAV since inception.
+The Committee also received certain performance information as of March 31, 2024.
 The Committee compared the Fund's performance to a peer group of closed-end funds identified by Guggenheim (the "peer group") and, for NAV returns, performance versus the Fund's benchmark for the same time periods.
-The Committee noted that, in light of the term structure of the Fund, the Adviser's peer group selection methodology for the Fund starts with the entire U.S.-listed taxable closed-end fund universe, including only term funds, but excludes funds: (i) that are generally not levered; (ii) that generally invest primarily in one asset class, sector or country; (iii) that generally invest less than 50% in fixed income/credit securities; (iv) that generally invest primarily outside the U.S.; and (v) that generally invest primarily in investment grade securities.
-The Committee noted that the peer group consists of 4 other multi-sector bond funds.
+The Committee noted that the Adviser's peer group selection methodology for the Fund starts with the entire U.S.-listed taxable closed-end fund universe, excluding term funds, that generally invests greater than 10% in at least two of the following three investment categories: corporate bonds, asset-backed securities and bank loans, but excludes funds: (i) with generally less than 20% financial leverage; (ii) that generally invest at least 80% in one asset class, sector or country; (iii) that generally invest less than 50% in credit securities; (iv) that generally invest less than 80% in the U.S.; and (v) that generally invest less than 60% in below investment grade securities.
+The Committee noted that the peer group consists of 8 other multi-sector bond closed-end funds, with 3 of 8 peers belonging to the same large fund family.
 The Committee also considered that the peer group is consistent with the peer group used for purposes of the Fund's quarterly performance reporting.
 In assessing the Fund's performance, the Committee considered that the Board receives regular reporting from Guggenheim regarding performance and evaluates performance throughout the year.

-The Committee observed that, on a NAV basis, the returns of the Fund ranked in the 25th percentile of its peer group for the one-year period ended December 31, 2023.
+The Committee observed that, on a NAV basis, the returns of the Fund ranked in the 1st percentile of its peer group for the five-year period ended December 31, 2023 and in the 38th percentile of its peer group for the one-year and three-year periods ended December 31, 2023.